 The singer also wrote in Vanity Fair, “It has been sung in over 20 languages and has raised more than a million dollars to benefit Haiti.
 Born to humility, at first it was written off as an outcast; the story of this song’s unexpected success is as farfetched as a Bollywood theme.”

 Last World Cup team standing: Spain.
-Last World Cup brand still standing as the other advertising fades away: Coke?
-Let us know if you agree with a comment below!
+Last World Cup brand still standing as other sponsors’ advertising fades away: by the sounds of it, Coke.